pytest-dev/pytest-asyncio/README.rst

 -------------------

-Test classes subclassing the standard `unittest <https://docs.python.org/3/library/unittest.html>`__ library are not supported, users are recommended to use one of the async frameworks available for that such as `asynctest <https://asynctest.readthedocs.io/en/latest>`__.
+Test classes subclassing the standard `unittest <https://docs.python.org/3/library/unittest.html>`__ library are not supported, users are recommended to use `unitest.IsolatedAsyncioTestCase <https://docs.python.org/3/library/unittest.html#unittest.IsolatedAsyncioTestCase>`__ or an async framework such as `asynctest <https://asynctest.readthedocs.io/en/latest>`__.

 Changelog
 ---------